PintaProject/website/Content/HowTo/installing-pinta.md

 Pinta is available in default Ubuntu repository.
 You can install it using:

 * Click on Ubuntu Software Center from Launcher (left site icon panel).
-* At the top rigth input box type in: Pinta and press Enter.
+* At the top right input box type in: Pinta and press Enter.
 * Pinta is displayed in list bellow.
 Click on it and click the Install button.

 But Pinta from default Ubuntu repository can be an old version, so you may want to install more recent version of Pinta from Pinta maintainers PPA repository.
 See bellow.

-### Install Pinta from Pinta maintainers PPA repository using graphical user interface (for begginers)
+### Install Pinta from Pinta maintainers PPA repository using graphical user interface (for beginners)
 Software in default Ubuntu repository can be out of date.
 Pinta maintainers offer newer versions in [software repository named PPA][1].
 In an Ubuntu it is very easy to add a new PPA to your software repository lists to install new software or provide system updates.

 * Click on Ubuntu Software Center from Launcher (left site icon panel).